Airlock as a Service Knowledge Base

 </plugin>

-Use the envId feature to assign the appropriate state repository per environment.
-For example:
+Use the envId feature to select the appropriate state repository for each environment, e.g.:

 <pluginProperty name="stateRepository" envid="prod">